SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + beginners don't think about regulation, mismanagement, and long term consequences.
 - + so even if there is tremendous learning potential after the round, people can feel depressed during the round.
 - not being brutally honest and telling speakers their speeches were shit in the early days.
-- spending extra time and effort in the early days compared to later days with aftercare
+- spending extra time and effort in the early days compared to later days, providing aftercare to the wounded recruits.
 - being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.
 - **before every debate have a short speech where you say verdict doesn't matter, growth is important, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace.
 I did this throughout round 3, and post round 3 it probably isn't that required cause they're used to it.